dbergamin/aws-lambda-ses-forwarder/README.md

 redirects, use SES to receive email, and the included Lambda script to process it and send it on to the chosen destination.

+## Use as a personal mail solution

+With some configuration and manual setup, you can use this repository to set up a personal mail solution.

+My configuration is suited towards having a Gmail inbox that you use as the backend,

+### Prerequisites
+1. You possess a domain that you wish to configure mail on: _example.org_
+2. You have a primary Gmail inbox that you want to read the mail in, sometimes sending on behalf of _example.org_
+3. Serverless framework is installed `npm install -g serverless`

+### Setup
+Some manual setup is first required:
+1. Set up your domain as a public zone in Route53.
+You should see a NS record with four values like `ns-235.awsdns-29.com.`
+2. In your domain host control panel, configure Route53 nameservers as authoratative for your domain using the values from this record.
+3.

 ## Limitations

 - SES only allows sending email from addresses or domains that are verified.